dibayimahdi/Fault-tree-analysis-with-MOCUS-method-for-variants/README.md

 This implementation is based on the research presented in the following IEEE publication:

-📘 **"An Efficient Cut Set Computation Approach for Variant-Aware Fault Tree Analysis"**
+📘 **"A Novel Method for Computing Minimal Cut Sets of Variant-Rich Systems in Fault Tree Analysis"**
-🖋️ Authors: Mahdi Dibaei, et al.
+🖋️ Authors: Mahdi Dibaei, Anna Arestova, Kai-Steffen Hielscher, Reinhard German.
 📅 Published: 2024
 📚 Available on IEEE Xplore
 🔗 [View the Paper](https://ieeexplore.ieee.org/abstract/document/10381472)